-MVC uses a process to standardize medical claim payments for the purpose of analyzing hospital level variation in utilization.
+MVC uses a process to standardize all medical claim payments to the Medicare FFS fee schedule for the purpose of better analyzing hospital level variation in utilization.
 The goal of our approach is to eliminate the extent to which price variations are a result of differences due to negotiated contracts, inflation, wage index, geographic region, payer, or hospital characteristics.
 The standard price applied to each service is based on all available Medicare FFS data for Michigan residents.
 This method would tend to overestimate the actual payments at small, rural hospitals and underestimate the payments at large, urban hospitals.
 Therefore, the price-standardized payments within MVC data are a measure of utilization instead of actual cost.^{2,3}

-The MVC Coordinating Center continues to evaluate changes in reimbursement policies to ensure that standardized payments are as accurate as possible across services and payers.
+The MVC Coordinating Center continues to evaluate changes in reimbursement policies over time to ensure that standardized payments are as accurate as possible across services and payers.
 The goal is to accurately measure the proportionate contribution of each payment component to the total episode payment.

 Our price standardization process is applied to claims data in three parts.
-Facility claims are comprised of 1) inpatient facility claims and 2) other facility claims, while 3) professional claims are treated as one group.
+Facility claims are comprised of inpatient facility claims and post-acute care facility claims, while professional claims are treated as a unique group.
 This document will describe price standardization for each group separately.